List of inactive United States Navy aircraft squadrons (VF): World War II squadrons established 1942 through 1945

 There were 103 squadrons established during this time period which carried the VF designation for some period during their existence.
 Three of these squadrons are still active today.

 On 1 March 1942 the first numbered Carrier Air Group was established and designated Carrier Air Group Nine (CVG-9).
 87 more Carrier Air Groups followed being established during the war and numbered from 1 up to 153 (with many numbers skipped between 53 and 153).
 Squadrons were numbered with the carrier air group to which they were assigned so VF-9 was the fighting squadron of CVG-9, VF-22 was the fighting squadron of CVLG-22 and VF-26 was the fighting squadron of CVEG-26 etc...
 The numbered carrier air groups were initially established with numbers to match aircraft carrier hull numbers which were nearing commissioning with the initial intent being to match CVG-9 with USS Essex (CV 9) and CVLG-21 with USS Independence (CVL 21) for example, but they ultimately were not always assigned to specific aircraft carriers by hull number and they were often moved from one carrier to another when necessary.

 CVGs operated from the three remaining pre-war aircraft carriers USS Saratoga, USS Ranger and USS Enterprise and all new Essex class carriers.
 There were three variations on the CVG designation with CVLGs for "Light" Independence class carriers, CVEGs for small Escort Carriers, and CVBGs for the large Midway class carriers which were nearing completion in the final months of the war.

 Shortly before the end of the war in 1945 the two CVBGs were established initially with two VF Squadrons each and those squadrons were designated with an 'A' or 'B' appended to the end of the designation with VF-74A and VF-74B for CVBG-74 and VF-75A and VF-75B for CVBG-75.

 Note: The parenthetical (1st), (2nd), (3rd) etc... appended to some designations in the table below are not a part of the designation system.
 They are added to indicate that the designation was used more than once during the history of U.S. Naval Aviation and which use of the designation is indicated.
 Absence indicates that the designation was used only once.

 World War II squadrons disestablished by September 1946

-The squadrons listed in this table were established during WWII and disestablished during the war or during the post war drawdown.
+The squadrons listed in this table were established as VF squadrons during WWII and disestablished during the war or during the post war drawdown.
+There are also fourteen squadrons included below listed in italics which were not disestablished during the war or post war drawdown and whose post war designations are detailed in the following table.